 As the authors emphasize, the role of the middle manager as the person who actually implements change is prominent and the role has, if anything, expanded over time to include greater responsibility for how change is managed.
 Change management professionals can benefit from this research as it supports much of what they already have experienced.
 Research will also give them additional insights into levers for moving middle managers to the right level of engagement and action.
 The research helps to reinforce the reality of the enigma for middle management during change implementation—balancing between managing ongoing business operations and introducing new business practices into their operational unit that will improve business operations.
 Understanding this balancing act is key for change managers as they work with middle managers to enlist their engagement, secure resources for subject matter experts on the change team, and determine optimal implementation activities.

-Part II of this Academic Insight™ reviews two more articles on the topic of middle managers and change, this time the emphasis is on one aspect of the role of middle managers that is critical during change—that of receiving and delivering information within their business units and to senior management—their “occupational currency.”
+Part II of this series reviews two more articles on the topic of middle managers and change, this time the emphasis is on one aspect of the role of middle managers that is critical during change—that of receiving and delivering information within their business units and to senior management—their “occupational currency.”

-Share With Your Colleagues
+Share with Your Colleagues